top of page

 DID YOU KNOW?

-Eight different people have filled the role of Principal at Brindabella in the last eight years.
+Nine different people have filled the role of Principal at Brindabella over the last nine years.
+Most recently, Ms Keturah Jones handing in her resignation and on 19 August 2024, Ms Suzanne Powers appointed Executive Principal.

 Repeated losses of staff, teachers, and these executive, significantly impacts everyone in a school community, particular our children.